Truth in Labeling Campaign

 Food labels are a critical component of our food economy.

 Often the only form of communication between farmers and consumers, labels affect a farmer’s ability to earn a fair price for their products.
-Americans increasingly prefer to buy from nearby farmers using sustainable practices, so transparent labels also support the growth of resilient local and regional food systems.
+Americans prefer to buy from nearby farmers using sustainable practices, so transparent labels also support the growth of resilient local and regional food systems.

 We believe that labels should say where food comes from and be honest about how it was produced.